Asiasat 3 / HGS-1

-Asiasat 3 was a communications satellite, launched by the Russians for Asia Satellite Telecommunications Company, that ended up in an incorrect orbit after a failure of the Blok DM3 upper stage.
+Asiasat 3 was a communications satellite, based on the Hughes HS-601HP bus, launched by the Russians for Asia Satellite Telecommunications Company (AsiaSat).

 Because of the improper second firing of the Blok DM3 upper stage, the satellite ended up in a useless 125 x 22,370-mile (203 × 36,000-kilometer) orbit around the Earth and was written off as a loss by AsiaSat.